Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations

+The concept of thermal fluctuations has become fundamental in quantum thermometry owing to advancements in technology at the nanoscale that allow temperature sensing at sub-micron scales~\cite{pekola_2006_thermometry, Zanardi_2008, DePasquale2016, carlos2016thermometry, PUGLISI20171}.
+Thermal fluctuations are the random variations in the system's properties, for example, internal energy, that occur at thermal equilibrium.
+The energy temperature uncertainty relation links these fluctuations to the signal-to-noise ratio, quantum Fisher information~\cite{miller2018energy}, and provides a fundamental limit on the accuracy of quantum thermometers~\cite{jevtic_2015, Paris_2016}.
+Furthermore, in strongly coupled systems, thermal fluctuations become sensitive to quantum coherence and quantum correlations, necessitating a fresh exploration of classical thermodynamic relations in the quantum domain~\cite{Mukamel_2009, Brandes_2017}.

-Another development in this field is a bound on signal-to-noise ratio for estimation of temperature ~\cite{miller2018energy}.
-This involves tools of quantum metrology ~\cite{giovannetti2011advances,paris2009quantum} in the form of the quantum Cramer-Rao inequality for an unbiased estimation of the temperature of the system.
-As is well known, the quantum Cramer-Rao inequality is bounded by the Fisher information ~\cite{liu2020quantum,helstrom1967minimum}.
+In recent times, efforts have been made to bridge the gap between quantum thermodynamics and metrology ~\cite{chu2022thermodynamic, cavina2018bridging, miller2018energy}.
+To this end, an important development in this field is a bound on signal-to-noise ratio for estimation of temperature ~\cite{miller2018energy}.
+This involves tools of quantum metrology ~\cite{giovannetti2011advances,paris2009quantum} in the form of the quantum Cramér-Rao inequality for an unbiased estimation of the temperature of the system.
+As is well known, the quantum Cramér-Rao inequality is bounded by the Fisher information ~\cite{liu2020quantum,helstrom1967minimum}.
 The other ingredient in this bound is the modified fluctuation-dissipation relation involving the specific heat capacity of the system as well as the Wigner-Yanase-Dyson skew information and another term that is pertinent to computing the system's internal energy ~\cite{miller2018energy, miller2018hamiltonian}.